 This two-day event in Washington brings hundreds of music creators to Capitol Hill for an awards ceremony honoring artists and legislators who have improved the environment for music, followed by a grassroots lobby day during which Academy members meet with their members of Congress

 Launched in 2014, this initiative brings music creators to the local offices of elected officials right in their own home towns.
 The goal is to let lawmakers know that music creators are an important part of their voting constituency

 Through its Advocacy Action tool, members can contact federal, state and local government officials to advocate for pro-music policy.
-Through Facebook (GRAMMYs on the Hill) and Twitter (@GRAMMYAdvocacy), Academy members receive real-time updates on policy matters, with new online tools launching in 2014
+Through Facebook and Twitter (@GRAMMYAdvocacy), Academy members receive real-time updates on policy matters

 From South by Southwest to legal seminars and Chapter events, the Advocacy & Public Policy team fans out across the country to paint the policy picture for those interested in creators' rights